San Diego Zoo: History

+In October 1938, the zoo made ongoing national news, when, under the direction of Belle Benchley, it arranged to have two three-year old giraffes, later named Lofty and Patches, transported from British East Africa via freighter, where during their 54 days at sea they were caught in the Hurricane of 1938.
+The giraffes were then kept for 16 days at the U.S. Animal Quarantine Station in Athenia, New Jersey and driven cross-country over 14 days via the nascent Lee Highway on a specially customized 1938 International D-40 truck — to the zoo in San Diego.
+The quarantine station, the giraffes, the highway, the zoo and Benchley featured prominently in the 2019 novel, West With Giraffes.
+Lofty and Patches died in 1959 and 1962, respectively, both due to old age.

 The San Diego Zoo was a pioneer in building "cageless" exhibits.
 Wegeforth was determined to create moated exhibits from the start, and the first lion area at the San Diego Zoo without enclosing wires opened in 1922.

 Until the 1960s, admission for children under 16 was free, regardless of whether they were accompanied by a paying adult.

 The zoo's Center for Reproduction of Endangered Species (CRES) was founded in 1975 at the urging of Kurt Benirschke, who became its first director.
-CRES was renamed the division of Conservation and Research for Endangered Species in 2005 to better reflect its mission.
+In 2005, CRES was renamed the Division of Conservation and Research for Endangered Species under newly appointed director Allison Alberts to better reflect its mission.
 In 2009, CRES was significantly expanded to become the Institute for Conservation Research.

 The world's only albino koala in a zoological facility was born September 1, 1997, at the San Diego Zoo and was named Onya-Birri, which means "ghost boy" in an Australian Aboriginal language.
 The San Diego Zoo has the largest number of koalas outside of Australia.

 In 2014, a colony of African penguins arrived for the first time in the zoo since 1979.
 They have since moved into Africa Rocks when it opened in 2017.